hassaanbinaslam/Reviewer-Notes/Request Features.md

 * **Ability to delete comments on Code Review tab** <br>
 Sometimes I'll save a comment, but later on it doesn't mesh well with my other ones.

+* **Ability to save comments on Project Review tab** <br>
+If you ever refresh the page while doing a review you will lose any comments left in the Project Review area.